Craig-Hudson/online-book-review/README.md

 [W3School](https://www.w3schools.com/) To refer to anything Java script related that i may have been unsure of.

-VsCode - I have used vscode as my ide
+Gitpod - I have used vscode as my ide

 ## Testing